 Learn about growing a lime tree.
 They do well in the ground and in containers.
 There are many lime varieties to choose from, depending on what you want to use them for.
 Some are more cold hardy than others.

-Whether you’re a key lime pie fanatic or love the thought of bringing the tropics into your home, growing a lime tree is a fun endeavor.
+Whether you’re a key lime pie fanatic or love the thought of bringing the tropics into your home, growing a lime tree is fun.
 You can use limes for cooking and baking.
-In my home, we use lime juice and lime zest often.
+In my house, we use lime juice and lime zest often.
 Sometimes I slice them up and cook with them.

 I explain where to buy a lime tree and how to grow limes.
 The great news is you can grow a lime tree outdoors in temperate climates.
 They are self-fertile, so you only need one lime tree to bear fruit.
 However, you’ll have a larger harvest with two or more.

 While lime trees self-pollinate, if you grow them indoors, you can hand pollinate to yield more fruit.